Why do so many riders agree the Loaded Bhangra is still one of the very best dancing longboards on the market, even 10 years after its first launch?

 Most riders agree the Bhangra, with its huge platform, offers an outstanding dancing experience and makes it very easy to progress, especially in the flexier version.
 It’s a very smooth and forgiving board that really helps learning moves.

 Experienced dancers appreciate the Bhangra’s grip tape patterns, which has cuts in the right places to facilitate footwork and tricks, and the powerful double kicks.
-Check out this amazing video of Lofti Lamaali in action:

 In short, most riders feel the Bhangra is truly worth its (hefty) price, offering an exceptionally spacious, smooth, and flexy (Flex2) riding experience.
 Fun to ride, easy to dance on, and great for freestyle despite the weight.